mmistakes/minimal-mistakes/_pages/contribute.md

 classes: wide2
 ---

-## How to contribute a new document
+## How to contribute a new capability

 1. Navigate to the `_capabilities` folder in the [xaitk website repository](https://github.com/XAITK/xaitk.github.io/)